-NMFS's decision to delegate management of the SEAK EEZ salmon fisheries would remain in place and NMFS would continue to fund grants to the State of Alaska to monitor and manage salmon fisheries to meet the obligations of the PST through 2028.
-For analytical purposes to evaluate effects from delegation, NMFS assumes similar effects would occur if NMFS solely managed fisheries in federal waters. levels that would have impacts at the population level.
-Minimal climate, greenhouse gas or habitat impacts from SEAK salmon fisheries.
-Economic opportunities would be preserved, SEAK communities would continue to thrive in tandem with SEAK salmon fisheries, and 10,000 years of Alaska Native salmon stewardship, culture, and connection to salmon (including for subsistence and food security) would be maintained.
-Alternative 3 No No ESA takes exempted in SEAK salmon fisheries.
+Alt.
+ITS Coverage for SEAK Salmon Fisheries Comparative Features Impacts • As a component of this Alternative (but not a proposed action), the EIS accounts for effects of delegation of management of the authorized salmon fisheries in the EEZ to the State (delegation would remain in place).
+Economic opportunities would be preserved for individuals and entities engaged in salmon fisheries (including, but not limited to, permit holders, vessel owners, charter operators, processors, and suppliers, as well as sport and personal use fishers).
+SEAK communities would continue to thrive in tandem with SEAK salmon fisheries, and 10,000 years of Alaska Native salmon stewardship, culture, and connection to salmon (including for subsistence and food security) would be maintained as would economic opportunities for Alaska Native tribal citizens who participate in the salmon fisheries.
+Alt 3 No No ESA takes exempted in SEAK salmon fisheries.
 Fishery participants in salmon fisheries would be liable for ESA takes.
-For this analysis, we assume ADF&G would not open the SEAK salmon fisheries due to that liability.
-NMFS would not fund grants to the State of Alaska to monitor and manage salmon fisheries and NMFS and the State would fail to meet the obligations of the PST through 2028.
-For analytical purposes to evaluate effects from delegation, no fishing would occur in federal waters.
-No take of listed Chinook, SRKW, humpback whales and Steller sea lions would occur from SEAK salmon fisheries Interactions with non-ESA listed species (i.e. marine mammals, marine birds, and other fish species) would not occur, but reduction in interactions are not likely to have any population effects.
-No climate, greenhouse gas or habitat impacts from SEAK salmon fisheries, but reduction impacts likely nominal.
-Catastrophic effects would be felt economically, culturally and by communities and tribes with a closure of the SEAK salmon fisheries.
-Loss of \$602.8 million in procession revenue Removal of economic pillar for many rural SEAK communities, where there are often no other economic opportunities to pivot to.
+The Federal fisheries would be closed in the absence of an ITS and for this analysis we assume ADF&amp;G would also not open any SEAK salmon fisheries in state waters due to that liability.
+NMFS would not fund grants to the State of Alaska to monitor and manage salmon fisheries.
+Because the EIS assumes no salmon fishing would occur in the absence of an ITS and federal funding, the EIS analyzes effects if no fishing occurred in federal or state waters, such as if NMFS superseded delegation of the troll and sport fisheries in the EEZ to the State and closed those EEZ fisheries under the Salmon FMP.
+No take of listed Chinook, SRKW, humpback whales, and Steller sea lions would occur from SEAK salmon fisheries.
+SRKWs would continue to be impacted by inbreeding depression, pollution and disturbances from vessels and sound in the SRKW range, and other limiting factors.
+Interactions with non-ESA listed species (i.e. marine mammals, marine birds, unlisted salmon, and other fish species) would not occur, but reduction in interactions are not likely to have any population effects.
+No climate, greenhouse gas, or habitat impacts from SEAK salmon fisheries, but reduction in inipacts likely nominal.
+Severe deleterious impacts to SEAK salmon stocks due to crowding of salmon in streams and death due to low oxygen, resulting in significant impacts to the ecosystem.
+NMFS and the State would fail to meet the obligations of the PST through 2028.
+Catastrophic effects would be felt economically, culturally, and by communities and Tribes with a closure of SEAK salmon fisheries.
+Loss of \$119 million in harvest revenue from all salmon fisheries.
+Loss of \$602.8 million in processing revenue.
+Removal of economic pillar for many rural SEAK communities, where there are often no other economic opportunities to pivot to.
 Cessation of 10,000 years of tribal fishing and cultural practices surrounding fishing, leading to loss of economic opportunities for tribal members, increased food insecurity, and severing of stewardship, culture, and connection to salmon.